 - Semester cleaning: At least once per semester you must clean extra thoroughly (in May and December).
 The cleaning is inspected by the caretaker.
 Semester cleaning.

-Age limit for corridor rooms
+Age limit

 Available corridor rooms